XxX-Daniil-underscore-Zaikin-XxX/PapyrusDefaultProject/README.md

 ### Updating git for new .gitignore

 Git will continue to track updates in the files you've gitignored till you sternly tell it to back off.
-You can do this by opening the VSCode Git Bash terminal and using the command `git rm -r --cached`.
+You can do this by opening the VSCode Git Bash terminal and using the command `git rm -r --cached .` (do not omit the dot at the end!).

 ## Extra Features